Money Management for Students

 Ask yourself: Do I really need this?

-If you are taking out student loans to cover "extras" do you really want to be paying interest years after graduation for things you could do without for now?
+If you are taking out student loans to cover "extras", ask yourself if you really want to be paying interest years after graduation for things you could do without for now?
 Your time at CMU is a terrific chance to meet and mingle with people of many interests and cultures.
-Think of this as a free source of entertainment and enrichment
+Think of this as a free source of entertainment and enrichment.

 Don't borrow more than you need.